CampaignChain/campaignchain/README.md

 ## Introduction

-CampaignChain is an open-source platform for marketing integration.
+CampaignChain is the first and only open-source platform for marketing integration.

-It is a highly modular system that enables you to integrate various online channels, marketing tools and devices to plan, execute and monitor marketing campaigns.
+It is a highly modular system that enables you to integrate various online channels, marketing tools and devices to plan, execute, monitor and optimize marketing campaigns.

+## Technology

 CampaignChain is based on [Symfony](http://symfony.com), a PHP framework.